 During the early stages of the design process, Alison and her husband Kevin wrestled with some of my design suggestions.
 Removing the load bearing wall between the dining room and the kitchen was something everyone agreed on, but closing a doorway and choosing a peninsula instead of an island were two recommendations that were difficult for them to feel comfortable with.
 It took examining other alternative designs and time before these choices felt right for everyone.

 As with many of our customers, Alison’s kitchen continued to change as she and her husband made all of their selections.
 The traditional door style they originally chose became a more transitional style.
-The color of their cabinetry became an egg shell instead of a beige.
-And the tile design over the range became simpler and less dramatic.
+The color of their cabinetry became an eggshell instead of a beige.
+And the tile design over the range became more simple and less dramatic.

 The granite countertop they picked was also affected by Alison’s extended timeline.
 She began to notice the level one granite colors used in restaurants and hotels, and as she became familiar with them she began to like those colors less.

 In the end, my sister got a beautiful kitchen that she loves.
-She told me she sometimes finds excuses to go down stairs just to look at her kitchen, and it always cheers her up if she is stressed.
-But some of the elements that she loves the most wouldn’t have been her selections if she had rushed into her renovation immediately.
+She told me she sometimes finds excuses to go downstairs just to look at her kitchen, and it always cheers her up when she is stressed.
+The elements that she loves the most wouldn’t have been her selections if she had rushed into her renovation immediately.

-Often TIME is the investment people aren’t able to make to get themselves the best kitchen for the best price.
-Plan carefully and get professional help making your selections and in learning about the products you are considering.
-And if you give yourself a little more time like my sister Alison, your kitchen can be a place that will lift your spirits each and every time you enter it.
+Often time is the investment people aren’t able to make to get themselves the best kitchen for the best price.
+Plan carefully, get professional help making your selections and learn about the products you are considering.
+If you give yourself a little more time like my sister Alison, your kitchen can be a place that will lift your spirits each and every time you enter it.

 Hoping you take the time to get the best kitchen… and of course …